replikativ/konserve-jdbc/README.md

 provides the necessary dependencies.

 Not all databases available for JDBC have been tested to work with this implementation.
 Other databases might still work, but there is no guarantee.
+Please see working drivers in the dev-alias in the `deps.edn` file.
 If you are interested in another database, please feel free to contact us.

 Fully supported so far are the following databases: